Amorymeltzer/mls/notes.md

 - Keep data sum for each individual season, show graph for each season?
 - What do with generate_data?
 Need to figure out workflow, python parsing/graphing scripts
 - Splash page welcomes, has TOC with: current season table and graphs, archives, photos
-- Manually calculate (ie not in excel/google sheets) stats?
 - Individual stats with goal AVG?
 Would need a player page...
 - Average batting order for ranking?
 Prob not worth it.
 - PA or AB or what?
 Insert TB or not?